lsimmonds/restful-tileprovider/README.md

 it will be looking for a file called "NOMS-BlueMarbleA.gpkg" If there are multiple layers in the request and a file exists for each layer Tileprovder can display them simultaneously.
-In order to see all the layers, however, the overlapping layers must either be transparent or Tileprovider must be complaied with the "transparent" configuration parameter set to true.
+In order to see all the layers, however, the overlapping layers must either be transparent or Tileprovider must be compiled with the "transparent" configuration parameter set to true.